Postal order: Use in other countries

 The use of postal orders (or postal notes in some countries) was extended to most countries that are now part of the British Commonwealth of Nations, plus to a few foreign countries such as Jordan, Egypt and Thailand.

 United States

-United States Postal Money Service were introduced in 1864 by an act on Congress as a way of sending small amounts of money through the mail.
-By 1865 there were 416 post offices designated as money order offices that had issued money orders to the value of over $1.3 million and by 1882 they has issued orders valued at $113.4 million from 5,491 money order offices.
+United States Postal Money Service was introduced in 1864 by an act on Congress as a way of sending small amounts of money through the mail.
+By 1865 there were 416 post offices designated as money order offices that had issued money orders to the value of over $1.3 million and by 1882 they had issued orders valued at $113.4 million from 5,491 money order offices.

 Currently they facially appear as a draft against an account held by the United States Postal Service, and the United States Postal Service requires a purchaser to know, in advance, where presentment of the instrument will occur.
 Only special, more expensive United States International Postal Money Orders may be presented abroad.
 In the United States, international money orders are pink and domestic money orders are green.